civilcomments/RMT4k/README.md

 ![rmt4k](https://cloud.githubusercontent.com/assets/6831826/5333726/917b75e4-7e34-11e4-9007-18bf10c01885.gif)

-This project was built for fun, to learn more about the steps involved, and *doesn't represent a professional approach to iOS, Node.js, or Arduino development*.
+This project was built for fun, to learn more about the different hardware and software tools involved.
-These files are meant to be used as reference only, and improvements via pull requests are more than welcome.
-Always be safe with power tools and electrical wiring.
+Much of the code is amateur-level, and these files are meant to be used as a starting point only.
+Improvements via pull requests are more than welcome!

 Many thanks to [Mark](https://github.com/bog) for help/advice with the websocket and scripting (and for putting up with soldering equipment on the dining table), to the folks at [RedBearLab](http://redbearlab.com) for the awesome Blend Micro and